 Dr Cade is a specialist obstetrician in solo private practice and will be available to deliver your baby unless physically away.

 He believes strongly in women’s informed choices around the birth of their baby: if labour and vaginal delivery is a high priority then every effort is made to achieve this including with twins, after previous caesarean section (including two) and avoiding unnecessary inductions of labour.
-However, if caesarean section is desired, this choice is very reasonable and always respected.
+However, if caesarean section is desired, this choice is always respected.

 Holiday arrangements are discussed well in advance and are with a small group of skilled obstetricians who practice similarly.
 These are Drs Guy Skinner, Lionel Steinberg, David O Callaghan, Nicholas Yule or Megan Di Quinzio.